sergeyCodenameOne/UberEatsClone/README.md

 <img src="https://sergeycodenameone.github.io/uber-eats-clone-banner.jpg" width="600"></img>

-This app designed as a proof of concept for the [CodeRAD library](https://github.com/shannah/CodeRAD), which facilitates the development of rich, reusable UI components for Codename One.
+This app was designed as a proof of concept for the [CodeRAD library](https://github.com/shannah/CodeRAD), which facilitates the development of rich, reusable UI components for Codename One.
 It contains everything you should need to build a rich and reusable app with the Rapid application development principles.

 ## Features